utsavraj/FindingWaldo/README.md

 ## Environment Setup
 * [Google Drive](https://www.google.com/drive/) and [Google Collab](https://colab.research.google.com/) is used for this project.

+### Google Collab
+* Open a new notebook
+* From the top left menu: Go to Runtime -> Change runtime type -> select GPU from hardware accelerator.
+  * Some pretrain Models support TPU.
+Ours uses GPU

+**Important Note:** The kernel disconnects shortly after your computer sleeps or after using the Colab GPU for 12 hours.
+Sadly, the training will need to be restarted from scratch if the trained model did not get saved

+### Google Drive

 ## Data Preparation
 * Custom Dataset of Where's Waldo picture was created using Google, Tumblr and other resources.
   * Located in folder named *UnlabelledData*